seanlucrussell/seanlucrussell.github.io/pages/functional-linear-algebra.md

 But like I said I'm lazy so this will wait for another day.

 There is one other glaring issue that you will have noticed if you've tried running this code.
 It is quite horribly slow.
 This is because we aren't caching intermediate results.
 Every time we look up the value of some vector index, we are rerunning all the computations that describe that index.
 But once again this is possible to solve, and arguably even easier than the dimensionality thing I discussed before.
-A pretty brain-dead memoization of the core library makes it so our computer can barely churn through 7 iterations of the power iteration algorithm to basically instantly computing a thousand.
+A pretty brain-dead memoization of the core library makes it so our computer that struggls to churn through 7 iterations of the power iteration algorithm will instantly compute a thousand iterations once memoized.

 ```python
 def memoize(f):